larrylawl/old-personal-webpage/_posts/2019-12-07-linear-transformation.md

 In the "typical" world, the basis vectors are \$ \overrightarrow{e_x} = (0, 1) \$, \$ \overrightarrow{e_y} = (1, 0) \$ in \$ R_2 \$.
 These special vectors are also called the standard basis.

-## Intuition of Matrix Multiplication
+## Interpretation of Matrix Multiplication

 Now suppose I have any vector \$ \overrightarrow{x} \$ \$ \in \$ in \$ R_2 \$ and is represented by my basis vectors \$ \overrightarrow{v_i} \$ and \$ \overrightarrow{v_j} \$.